rSanjitTeja/LeaveRequestTracker/README.md

-# 🚀 Project Name
+# 🚀 Leave Request Tracker

-> ✨ *A brief one-line description of your project that sounds impressive*
+> ✨ A simple internal tool where users can submit a leave request, view status, and see a basic calendar summary.

 ---